-Except as described below, we expect that all Gold PCs, with the exception of Gold PCs backed by High LTV Mortgages or Reduced Minimum Servicing Mortgages that bear prefixes U7, U8, U9, K0, K1, K2, K8, L0, L2 or L4, issued by us on or after July 1, 2018, will be backed by Mortgages for which we will make a REMIC election with respect to the beneficial interests in the principal and interest payments on such Mortgages.
-Notwithstanding the preceding sentence, we do not intend to file a REMIC election with respect to the beneficial interests in the principal and interest payments on Mortgages in a PC Pool, if the related PC would be treated as having been issued with OID.
+Except as described below, we expect that all PCs, with the exception of PCs backed by High LTV Mortgages or Reduced Minimum Servicing Mortgages that bear prefixes 3H, 3I, 3X, 3W or 3V, will be backed by Mortgages for which we will make a REMIC election with respect to the beneficial interests in the principal and interest payments on such Mortgages.
+Notwithstanding the preceding sentence, we do not intend to file a REMIC election with respect to the beneficial interests in the principal and interest payments on Mortgages in a PC Pool if the related PCs would be treated as having been issued with original issue discount.
 Such elections will not alter the treatment of the PC Pools as grantor trusts for federal income tax purposes.